top of page

 21.jpeg

 It was found that the waxed units would stick together when stored in warm climate.
-To prevent sticking, type III was preferred, or if the inner carton was wrapped in waxed paper it was inserted in an outer carton.
+To prevent sticking, Type III was preferred, or if the inner carton was wrapped in waxed paper it was inserted in an outer carton.
 From now on a distinction was made between the inner carton and outer carton.
 Early productions appears to be Type IV.
 Later the Type III appears to be the preferred type.

 22.jpeg

-This is what appears to be the first type of packaging (Type IV) used when the K ration was procured in greater numbers.
+This appears to be the first type of packaging (Type IV) used when the K ration was procured in greater numbers.
 This type was mainly used during training and field tests to test the new K Ration. (photo: 1944Supply)

 23.jpeg